versatica/mediasoup-client/V3_TODO.md

 ## v3 TODO

-* Remove `static get tag()` from handler classes.
-Instead use `Handler.name` which returns the class name :)

-* Modernize handler classes for Opera Next versions!

 * Update `bowser` to v2 (ask the author first since it's beta yet).

-* Remove "unhandled" events stuff in producers and consumers since those belongs to a specific transport in v3, so when the transport is closed, all its producers and consumers are automatically closed.
-  - TODO: "close" event in producers and consumers?

 * Refactor `handler.remoteClosed()` (which just must happen when the ICE or DTLS is closed via DTLS alert).
   - TODO: mediasoup server should not close a `Transport` instance (nor its C++ `WebRtcTransport` instance) when its `DtlsTransport` is closed/failed.
 Instead it should reset its `DtlsTransport` instance.